 As we mentioned earlier, because of the park’s capacity limits, you’ll find that wait times in the parks lower than a typical visit to Walt Disney World.
 However, the wait times for the attractions can vary widely.
-I’ve walked on to Soarin’ Around the World and then also have seen wait times up to forty-five minutes.
+I’ve walked on to Soarin’ Around the World and then also have seen wait times over an hour.
 Test Track and Frozen Ever After will also have longer wait times because of the ride vehicles’ lower capacity limits.
-Again, we’ve seen both of these have up to about a 45-minute wait.
-When you compare that with the typical 1-2 hour wait you would find in “normal” times, this is great.
-However, if you are expecting to walk on a 45-minute wait now seems really long.
-The best advice I can give you is to adjust your expectations.
-You will walk on to many rides, but the popular rides will still have a bit of a wait.
+The best advice I can give you is to adjust your expectations on wait times.
+You will wait in line and it may be over an hour.
 No matter how long you wait, you’ll still be able to ride multiple attractions throughout the day and enjoy your time at EPCOT.

 8 – Dining

 As with the other parks, visiting EPCOT is still magical but different.
 The biggest area you’ll notice a difference is in character greetings.
 The park usually hosts many meet and greets, many of them unique and exclusive to the park.
 While the character cavalcades are great to see, they are somewhat difficult to catch, and many of our favorites are missing.
 We do love the addition of Pooh Bear and Joy over at Imagination!
 We’d love to see those special character sightings beyond the phased reopening.
-The Taste of EPCOT Food & Wine Festival is familiar, but many of its best offerings are not available right now.
 We’re especially missing the cultural representatives in World Showcase.
 Interactions with Cast Members in their pavilions are always unique, and many are not the same without them.

 That being said, a visit right now is still enjoyable.
-You’ll enjoy lower than usual wait time and may even walk on to some attractions.
-While there are not as many attractions to enjoy at this park, you’ll still have plenty of time to enjoy them multiple times throughout the day.
-Many people like to park hop over to EPCOT in the evenings, particularly during a festival, but park-hopping right now is not possible.
+While there are not as many attractions to enjoy at this park, you’ll still have plenty of time to enjoy them throughout the day.
 When planning your vacation, you’ll likely only need one day to visit the park.
 You should have plenty of time to get in everything you want.